sabhis231/EmailSent/README.md

-Email sent using Java API
+Send Email using Java API

 This project is maven based project for Gmail